 Facing the wall eliminates some sibling bickering during homework time.

-Essentials for the ADHD Homeschool Room
+Essentials for ADHD Desk Organization

 - Bean bag chairs